What Is Air Force Pararescue Training Hell Night?

 What To Expect in PJ Training

 The physical demands placed on the students, accompanied by a lack of sleep, produce a stressful environment.
 The extended training day is designed to introduce students to the rigors of operations and promote team building.
 It approximates what a day would be like for pararescue specialists, especially those in combat situations.
+It's intense because it needs to get as close as possible to the chaos of the battlefield.

 Sleep Deprivation During Pararescue Training

 After completing basic training and Airmen's Week, you'll spend 501 days in technical school at Lackland Air Force Base in Texas.
+That may seem like a long time, but it's a very thorough training program for one of the Air Force's most important roles.

-The courses you'll take include;
+The courses you'll take include:

 Water Confidence Drills for Pararescue Training

-These airmen undergo water confidence drills in a dark pool, a grueling ruck march, a leadership reaction course with navigation and problem solving, and a 1,750-meter swim in a cold water reservoir.
+The PJ trainees undergo water confidence drills in a dark pool, a grueling ruck march, a leadership reaction course with navigation and problem solving, and a 1,750-meter swim in a cold water reservoir.

 At the reservoir, students make their way into the cold water with wetsuits in hand.
 Instructors make the trainees submerse their wetsuits before wearing them.
 Then it’s the exhausting swim and what seems like a million flutter kicks.